-RSCH 9999 Dissertation
+RSCH 9999 Dissertation in Educational Leadership

 Prerequisite: LEAD 9870.
 Investigation and completion of a field-based project on an educational leadership or educational leadership-related issue.
-May be repeated.
+Development and defense of the dissertation proposal and the dissertation.
+Must be taken each fall and spring semester until the dissertation is completed.
+The number of hours taken per term must be approved by the dissertation chair.
+A minimum of 9 hours must be completed.